-The getMessageInfo() method can be used in conjunction with weblogic.wsee.reliability2.api.WsrmClient.getMostRecentMessageNu mber () to obtain information about the most recently sent reliable message.
-This method returns a monotonically increasing long value, starting from 1.
-This method will return -1 in the following circumstances:
+The getMessageInfo() method can be used in conjunction with weblogic.wsee.reliability2.api.WsrmClient.getMostRecentMessageNu

-- If the reliable sequence ID has not been established (getSequenceID() returns - The first reliable message has not been sent yet. - The reliable sequence has been terminated.
+- If the reliable sequence ID has not been established (getSequenceID() returns null). - The first reliable message has not been sent yet. - The reliable sequence has been terminated.